feedbackone/elmstronaut/README.md

 - Then, we define the `Flags` type and its decoder.

-  > [!TIP]
-  > Feel free to use the amazing [NoRedInk/elm-json-decode-pipeline](https://package.elm-lang.org/packages/NoRedInk/elm-json-decode-pipeline/) package if you want.

 - Lastly, we pass the decoder we defined above and the `flags` argument of the `init` function to the `Json.Decode.decodeValue` function.
 If the decoding succeeds, the `initialCount` would get the value of the `initial` prop.
 Otherwise, it will be set to `0`.
 No runtime errors.
 Beauty!

+> [!TIP]
+> [NoRedInk/elm-json-decode-pipeline](https://package.elm-lang.org/packages/NoRedInk/elm-json-decode-pipeline/) package immensely simplifies the process of writing decoders.

 ## Using ports